WeblateOrg/weblate/docs/vcs.rst

 .. _hub-setup:

-Setting up hub
+Setting up Hub
 ++++++++++++++

 :ref:`github-push` requires a configured `hub`_ installation on your server.
-Follow the installation instructions at https://hub.github.com/ and perform an action with `hub`_ to finish the configuration, for example:
+Follow the installation instructions at https://hub.github.com/ use `hub`_ to finish the configuration, for example:

 .. code-block:: sh

-    # DATA_DIR is set in Weblate settings.py, set it accordingy.
+    # DATA_DIR is configured in Weblate settings.py, set it accordingy.
     # Is is /app/data in Docker
     HOME=${DATA_DIR}/home hub clone octocat/Spoon-Knife

-The `hub`_ will ask you for your GitHub credentials, retrieve a token and store it into :file:`~/.config/hub`.
-This file has to be readable by user running Weblate.
+The `hub`_ will ask you for your GitHub credentials, retrieve a token and store it in :file:`~/.config/hub`.
+This file has to be readable by the user running Weblate.

 .. note::

-    Use the username you configured :guilabel:`hub` with as :setting:`GITHUB_USERNAME` (:envvar:`WEBLATE_GITHUB_USERNAME` for the
+    Use the username you configured :guilabel:`hub` with, as :setting:`GITHUB_USERNAME` (:envvar:`WEBLATE_GITHUB_USERNAME` for the
     Docker image).